Skip to content

 Almonds

-Almonds are an excellent source of hormone-balancing healthy fats, fiber and protein.
-Almonds are also a good source of vitamin E, manganese, magnesium and calcium.
-A study on snacking on almonds over the course of 6 weeks showed that this lowers a blood marker known as HbA1c that reflects blood sugar.
+Almonds are an excellent source of healthy fats, fibre, and protein that balance hormones.
+They are also a good source of vitamin E, manganese, magnesium, and calcium.
+A study on snacking on almonds over the course of six weeks showed that this lowers a blood marker known as HbA1c, which reflects blood sugar.

 Fish oil

 Research shows that Omega 3 fatty acids, such as those found in fish oil, improve hormone production in women with the hormonal imbalance known as PCOS.
-The best way to get Omega 3’s through your diet is by eating fatty fish like salmon, mackerel, herring and sardines two to three times per week.
+The best way to get Omega 3’s through your diet is by eating fatty fish like salmon, mackerel, herring and sardines twice to thrice weekly.
 You can also take fish oil supplements.

 Be aware that fish live in a polluted environment.
-Therefore, if you are taking fish oil supplements, ensure that the brand you are taking tests properly for freshness, purity and prepares the oil in a natural triglyceride form for better absorption.
+Therefore, if you take fish oil supplements, ensure that the brand you are taking tests properly for freshness and purity and prepares the oil in a natural triglyceride form for better absorption.

 Eggs

 Whole eggs used to be considered unhealthy because their yolks are high in cholesterol and fat.
-One egg contains 212 mg of cholesterol, which is 71% of your recommended daily intake.
+One egg contains 212 mg of cholesterol, 71% of your recommended daily intake.
 Plus, 62% of the calories in whole eggs are from fat.
-Does that mean that you should toss the yolk and only eat the white?
+Does that mean tossing the yolk and only eating the white?
 Nope!
 New studies show that the cholesterol in eggs doesn’t affect your blood cholesterol much.

-Whole eggs are extremely nutrient-dense.
+Whole eggs are incredibly nutrient-dense.
 They are loaded with vitamins and minerals.
-They even have powerful antioxidants that protect your eyes, and lots of choline, a brain nutrient that many people don’t get enough of.
+They even have powerful antioxidants that protect your eyes and lots of choline, a brain nutrient many people don’t get enough of.
 The healthy fats in eggs help with hormone balance.

 Eggs are also an excellent food for weight loss.
 They are very filling because of their high protein and fat content.
 Research indicates that despite being high in fat, people who replace their grain-based breakfast with eggs eat fewer calories and lose weight.